 Although the round trip hike is a strenuous 11.3 miles and you will gain a total elevation of 3,020 feet, the mountain views and terrain make this hike well worth it!
 The long hike will take you to a peak elevation of 4,949 feet.
 Due to the elevation gain, distance, and terrain, this hike is rated as difficult.
 Since the entire trip lasts approximately 6 hours, you will either want to plan it as a full-day hike or an overnight excursion (Campsite 12 along the trail offers overnight camping).

 -The absolutely finest time to explore the Gregory Bald Hiking Trail is in mid to late June.
-This is when azaleas set the bald ablaze with vivid hues of orange, red, yellow, white and fuchsia.
-It is considered the premiere place in the entire Smoky Mountains region to experience azaleas in full bloom.
+This is when azaleas set the bald ablaze with vivid hues of orange, red, yellow, white, and fuchsia.
+It is considered the premier place in the entire Smoky Mountains region to experience azaleas in full bloom.

 -August is another wonderful time to hike to Gregory Bald thanks to the blooming blueberries scattered over the summit.
 However, if you do go during this time be on alert for black bears.
 They are just as interested in the ripening blueberries.